Dana Monroe: Departure

-After Bobby breaks up with her, Dana's attention turns to his brother, Peter.
+After Bobby breaks up with her, Dana's attention turns to his half brother, Peter.
 Smith said that viewers would hate the pairing since they had become invested in Dana being with Bobby.
 Smith admitted that if she were Dana's friend, she would warn her to stay away from Peter, since he is not a well-liked character.
 However, she felt that because Dana is naïve and innocent, she would not see an issue with a fling with Peter.
 Dana also begins to think about going to university to study nursing.
 Since she feels she has "less to lose", she longs for an exciting fling.
 Peter and Dana bond over their life issues, and she leans in for a kiss, which he rejects.
-Smith said that the rejection is a shock for Dana and that it would lead to awkwardness between the pair, specifically because Dana has no friends so she has to see him everyday afterwards.
+Smith said that the rejection is a shock for Dana and that it would lead to awkwardness between the pair, specifically because Dana has no friends so she has to see him every day afterwards.
 She admitted that she wants a showdown between the brothers over the moment, since she felt it would be "quintessentially EastEnders".
 She also acknowledged that despite Bobby ending the relationship between the pair, he will yearn to get her back.
 She hinted that this would cause friction between the three of them.

 Speaking of the scenes ahead of her in June 2022, Smith said that then-newly appointed executive producer Chris Clenshaw would make his mark over an "exciting" summer 2022.
 It was later confirmed that the planned storyline would result in Dana's departure from the soap, with Smith being axed from the series alongside three other characters axed by Clenshaw.
 On her axing, a show producer explained: "Whenever a new boss comes in, there's always going to be big changes and it's no different with Chris.
 He's been working hard behind the scenes since January and is really planning to shake things up, which means saying goodbye to some characters.
 It's nothing personal to any of the cast going, it's simply a creative decision – for big storylines to happen you have to say goodbye to people, that's the nature of soap."
 Days after news broke about her axing, Smith promised that her character would be given a fitting ending.
 She was excited to film her final scenes as Dana since she gets "the send-off that she deserves" and acknowledged that it was time for Dana to "spread her wings".
 Smith admitted that it made sense for her to be axed since Dana was of the age to leave her family home.
 She also confirmed that she would return to EastEnders in the future if asked, especially since Harvey would remain on the series, meaning a potential return would be possible.